CarlosMarunCBQA/serverless-openapi-documentation/README.md

 Generates [**OpenAPI 3.0.0**](https://github.com/OAI/OpenAPI-Specification/blob/3.0.0/versions/3.0.0.md)(swagger) documentation from serverless configuration files.

-This project is a fork from conqa/serverless-openapi-documentation OpenAPIand the configuration is inspired by the format used in [serverless-aws-documentation](https://www.npmjs.com/package/serverless-aws-documentation).
+This project is a fork from conqa/serverless-openapi-documentation OpenAPI and the configuration is inspired by the format used in [serverless-aws-documentation](https://www.npmjs.com/package/serverless-aws-documentation).

 Works well with [ReDoc](https://github.com/Rebilly/ReDoc).